-It shows a unique invention of Michael Thonet, who drove the method of wood bending from handcraft to industry.
-His products from bentwood had been a fashion hit in decorating from the middle of the 19th century till the end of World War I, and were found in bourgeoisie apartments, coffeehouses, inns, peasants’ homes, as well as in castles.
-After the patent expiry in 1869, factories were established all around Austro-Hungarian Monarch, among others also in Slovenia.
-Among them the factory in Duplica near Kamnik operated the longest.
+It shows the unique inventiveness of Michael Thonet, who drove the method of wood bending from handicraft to industry.
+His products from bentwood were a fashion hit in interior decoration from the middle of the 19th century till the end of World War I, and were found in bourgeoisie apartments, coffee houses, inns, peasants’ homes, as well as in castles.
+After the patent expired in 1869, factories were established throughout the Austro-Hungarian Empire, as well as others also in Slovenia, amongst which, the factory in Duplica, near Kamnik, operated the longest.

 Want to be informed about the news in our museum and annexed units.

 Enter your e-mail address and be regularly updated about the news in our museum.